 Our Team

-Photo of Jersey Cosantino, smiling, wearing eyeglasses with lake in the backgroundJersey Cosantino (they/them), a former K-12 educator, is a doctoral student in Cultural Foundations of Education at Syracuse University, completing certificates of advanced study in women’s and gender studies and disability studies.
-Jersey’s scholarship resides at the intersections of Mad studies and trans studies and, utilizing disability and transformative justice frameworks, their research centers the experiences and subjectivities of Mad, neurodivergent, trans, non-binary, and gender non-conforming individuals.
-Through oral history and autoethnography, Jersey seeks to construct Mad trans archives that create pathways and portals to Mad trans futures, imaginaries, and elsewheres.
+Photo of Jersey Cosantino, smiling, wearing eyeglasses with lake in the backgroundJersey Cosantino (they/them), a former K-12 educator, is a doctoral candidate in Cultural Foundations of Education, holding certificates of advanced study in women’s and gender studies and disability studies.
+Jersey’s scholarship resides at the intersections of Mad studies and trans studies.
+Utilizing disability and transformative justice frameworks, their research centers the experiences and subjectivities of Mad, neurodivergent, trans, non-binary, and gender non-conforming individuals.
+Through oral history and autoethnography, Jersey seeks to construct Mad trans archives that create pathways and portals to Mad trans futures.
 Using Mad trans methodologies that challenge sanism, ableism, and transmisia, Jersey’s research confronts medical model discourses and the pathologizing gaze of the psychiatric industrial complex.
-Jersey identifies as Mad, neurodivergent, queer, trans, and non-binary and is white with class, education, and citizenship privilege.
-They are a co-facilitator for SU’s Intergroup Dialogue Program’s course Dialogue on Race and Ethnicity and a co-editor of the International Mad Studies Journal.
-Jersey holds a master’s degree in high school English education (‘14) and a graduate certificate in mindfulness studies (‘19) from Lesley University, and a bachelor’s degree in English and studio art from Wellesley College (‘09).
-Additionally, for the past four years, Jersey has engaged in peer support work via an abolitionist framework as a volunteer call operator with the Trans Lifeline.
-You can access Jersey’s most recent publications by following them on Google Scholar here.
-Email: jcosanti@syr.edu
+Jersey identifies as Mad, neurodivergent, queer, trans, and non-binary and is white with education and citizenship privilege.
+They are a co-facilitator for SU’s Intergroup Dialogue Program’s course Dialogue on Racism and Anti-Racism, a co-editor of the International Mad Studies Journal, and consulting editor for the Journal of Queer and Trans Studies in Education.
+Jersey holds a MA degree in high school English education (‘14) and a graduate certificate in mindfulness studies (‘19) from Lesley University, and a bachelor’s degree in English and studio art from Wellesley College (‘09).
+For the past four years, Jersey has engaged in peer support work via an abolitionist framework as a volunteer call operator with the Trans Lifeline.

 Faculty Affiliates